 “If your spouse drives, you must have them on your policy,” Worters explained.
 It’s usually as simple as that, really.

 “If your spouse has bad credit or a bad driving record, it will affect your insurance rate,” Worters explained.
 “As long as your spouse lives in the same household and is associated with you, you will continue to pay higher rates.
 If you are separated and no longer in the house, you can take them off your policy.”

 However, as with most rules, there’s a catch.

 It is possible for you to list your spouse as an excluded driver on your insurance policy and avoid any premium bump.
 You’ll have to ask your insurer if that’s possible.
 Some will say OK; others will not.
+(Here's a look at some of the best car insurance companies.)
 If they do, your spouse’s credit and driving record won’t be considered in determining your premiums.